What It’s Like to Live in Ontario for Newcomers

 Top 3 Reasons Immigrants Move to Ontario

 Ontario has over one hundred provincial and national parks.
-Whether you prefer beaches, mountains, or waterfalls- Ontario has something for everybody that will leave them in awe of it’s beauty.
+Whether you prefer beaches, mountains, or waterfalls- Ontario has something for everybody that will leave them in awe of its beauty.

 Ontario’s universities rank among the best in North America (and the world).
-Schools like University of Toronto, McMaster University, University of Waterloo, and University of Ottowa all placed world rankings for 2015-2016.
+Schools like the University of Toronto, McMaster University, University of Waterloo, and University of Ottowa all placed world rankings for 2015-2016.

 Toronto is the capital city of the province of Ontario and the largest city in Canada by population.
 One of the best things about living in Toronto is just how multicultural it is.

 1. The Gaslight – The Gaslight is a pub located in the Junction Triangle.
-It boasts craft beers, local wines, craft cocktails and a short – but delicious – snack menu.
+It boasts craft beers, local wines, craft cocktails, and a short – but delicious – snack menu.
 Although their cocktails are popular, most people venture there for the beer.
-The menu is always changing; the vibe is cozy; and the taps are always rotating, so pop in for a pleasant surprise – you won’t regret it.
+The menu is always changing; the vibe is cozy, and the taps are always rotating, so pop in for a pleasant surprise – you won’t regret it.

 2. Odd Thomas – Located on the second floor of Mascot Brewery, Odd Thomas is changing beer culture with a new type of club scene.
-The spot also offers fresh cocktails if interested, but is mainly known for it’s beer and tableside keg service.
+The spot also offers fresh cocktails if interested, but is mainly known for its beer and tableside keg service.
 There’s full-service dinner available as well as a rooftop patio!

-3. Panorama Lounge – This bar has one of the best views in the city from its 51st floor location on top of the Manulife Centre, Panorama throws out a sleek modern vibe with well-crafted cocktails and tap beers that you can drink while looking out over Lake Ontario.
+3. Panorama Lounge – This bar has one of the best views in the city from its 51st-floor location on top of the Manulife Centre, Panorama throws out a sleek modern vibe with well-crafted cocktails and tap beers that you can drink while looking out over Lake Ontario.

 1. ALO Restaurant – French tasting menu served in stylish, serene surrounds atop a Victorian building.

 3. New Orleans Seafood & Steakhouse – A cozy restaurant decorated with hand-drawn oil paintings and instruments to give you an authentic New Orleans ambiance.
-The food consists of fresh ingredients and cajun spices that will leave you with a satisfied feeling once you’ve completed your meal.
+The food consists of fresh ingredients and cajun spices that will leave you with a satisfying feeling once you’ve completed your meal.

 Festivals and Events in Toronto

-Doors Open Toronto: Doors Open is a free event that invites the public to explore and discover Toronto’s buildings of architectural, historic and cultural significance.
+Doors Open Toronto: Doors Open is a free event that invites the public to explore and discover Toronto’s buildings of architectural, historic, and cultural significance.
 During the last weekend of May, visitors can participate in walking tours, special activities, and explore more than 150 properties that are either not usually open to the public, or would normally charge an entrance fee.

 Sports in Toronto, Ontario